DaandeHaan/bomb-party/readme.md

 - Lose sound being played when winning
 - Add used words list
 - Point system? (not to determine winner, but based on word length)
-- Possible words list
+- Possible words list, for diffucult hints?
-- Back to lobby
+- Back to lobby button
 - make '(wins)' darker color
 - sound too loud (win sound)
 - green outline if its your turn (whole screen neo green)